-The service center includes the city water/ fresh tank fill connection and the grey and black tank valves, drains and tank flush connections.
-If shore services are available, the shore water supply (city water) can be used to pressurize the water system, so the onboard water pump can be left off.
-The grey and black tanks share a termination outlet.
-A sewer hose can be attached from the drain to the shore sewer connection.
-It is recommended to leave the black tank drain closed and the grey tank drain open when hooked to shore services to avoid a clogged sewer hose.
-Drain and flush the grey and black tanks after dumping and/or prior to departure.
+If shore services are available, city water is used to pressurize the water system so the onboard water pump can be left off.
+The grey and black holding tanks share a termination outlet.
+A sewer hose attaches between the termination outlet and shore sewer connection.
+Leave the black tank drain valve closed to prevent solids from clogging the hose.
+Leave the drain valve to the grey tank open.
+Drain and flush the grey and black tanks prior to departure.